sidharthramesh-TA/genai/BERT/BERT.md

 Lets look at how tokens and embeddings affect the BERT process

-Sentence A: Paris is a beautiful city.
+Sentence A: Paris is a beautiful city

+Sentence B: I love Paris

-breaking up the above sentence into tokens we get
+Combining the above two sentences and breaking up them into tokens we get

 `
 tokens = [Paris, is, a, beautiful, city, I, love, Paris]